Qiskit/documentation/docs/api/qiskit/qiskit.qobj.QobjHeader.md

 `to_dict()`

-Return a dictionary format representation of the QASM Qobj.
+Return a dictionary format representation of the OpenQASM 2 Qobj.

 **Returns**